gorda/istio.io/content/en/docs/examples/virtual-machines/bookinfo/index.md

 $ hostname -I
 {{< /text >}}

-## Registering the mysql service with the mesh
+## Registering the mysql service with the mesh{#registering-the-mysql-service-with-the-mesh}

 On a host with access to [`istioctl`](/docs/reference/commands/istioctl) commands, register the VM and mysql db service